 *I received an ecopy of this book from the publisher.
-This has not influenced my review.
-Quotes used are from an ARC and may be different in the final copy.*
+This has not influenced my review.*

 It’s been a while since I’ve read a book that sucked me in so much that I kinda forgot real life existed until I finished and looked up in a daze, but that’s what this book did.
 And I’m surprised at how sad I am to say goodbye to these characters!

 I have developed a total soft spot for Matheus, Quin, and Alistair.
 They’re all such great, complex characters, and I love them.
 I also feel oddly proud of them for how much they all have grown.
 Matheus matured and became not only a leader but also his own person rather than someone whose decisions were all influenced by his father.
 Quin learned how to open up a bit and trust Matheus and take a backseat sometimes.
 And Alistair grew a backbone and learned to stand on his own.